|

 the development of stenosis include scoliosis, osteoarthritis, rheumatoid

-arthritis, spinal tumors and trauma.
 Symptoms of stenosis include a deep aching in the low back, buttocks and

 thigh, and intense numbness or pain in the legs and sometimes the shoulders.